Immunisation program

 Email completed form to immunisationprogramnt.health@nt.gov.au.

-To administer vaccines without the order of a medical practitioner in the Northern Territory, registered nurses, midwives and Aboriginal and Torres Strait Islander Health Practitioners (who have never completed a course - or completed a course over 3 years ago) are required to complete a Health Education Services Australia (HESA) approved vaccine course.
+To administer vaccines without the order of a medical practitioner in the NT, nurses (including registered enrolled nurses), midwives and Aboriginal and Torres Strait Islander Health Practitioners (ATSHIP) are required to have completed a Health Education Services Australia (HESA) approved vaccination course.

-Access HESA approved courses on the Health Education Services Australia website.
+To access HESA accredited immunisation education programs, go to the Health Education Services Australia website.

 Give feedback about this page.